syncfusion-content/javascript-docs/js/api/ejMaskEdit.md

 {:#members:width}

-Specifies the width for the maskedit textbox control.
+Specifies the width for the mask edit textbox control.

 #### Default Value